IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 What are the options?

-A great many customers end up shipping just 2 to 4 pallets.
+A great many customers end up shipping just 2 or more pallets.
 These can be accommodated with our Freight Forwarding services, as described on the PACKAGES & FREIGHT page.

 Many others, while sorting it all out and inventorying it, actually divide it into two shipments.
 The first group, usually a pallet or two, is to be sent immediately, and the second shipment, the majority, stored with a family member or in a self storage unit.
 We highly recommend this approach if, for any reason, you will not be ready for the cargo right away.
 This is an excellent option for several reasons: